Carbon-izer Presents North Houston

 See previous entry for more information.

-Gordon Food Service / 11303 Antoine Drive
+Gordon Food Service - Houston Distribution Center / 11303 Antoine Drive

 Food Town / 2770 N. Sam Houston Pkwy.
 West

 Albertsons (#2757) opened in November 1998 here, and in summer 2002, it closed as the Albertsons Houston division was shut down.
 It was replaced by Food Town, which opened in January 2003.
 Food Town would keep Albertsons' "Grocery Palace" décor, which remains today.
+(According to research by Mike & others, this was the very first Albertsons Grocery Palace store).

 2225 North Sam Houston Parkway West